 On Friday, May 10, “Supercomputer“ Kyo ”10 Petaflops” by Yuji Tomonaga, General Manager of Next-Generation Technical Computing Development Division, Fujitsu Limited, will be the sixth installment of the 50th anniversary lecture of the KCG Group.
 Was held at the The Kyoto College of Graduate Studies for Informatics Kyoto Station Satellite Hall.

-Mr. Oonaga shared technical information about the K computer, which was jointly developed by RIKEN and Fujitsu and achieved the world's highest computing performance in 2011.
-The public and students who visited the event felt the wonder of realizing their dreams and looked forward to the future use of supercomputers in various fields.
+Mr. Oinaga talked about the technical aspects of the K computer, which was jointly developed by RIKEN and Fujitsu and achieved the world's highest computing performance in 2011.

 The supercomputer "K computer" was jointly developed by RIKEN and Fujitsu.